heatblazer/recd2/README.md

     11. Add a binding/glue/shell like script support (qscript) to make things simple.
     12. Remove plugin`s interface pritn messages.
     13. Fix all warnings in all subprojects, please.
+    14. Most plugins depend on utils library.
+Organize project so everything is set and ready to use.

 ## BUGS
     [Bug1] Strange bug as for 16.11.2016, when the program gives 100% cpu load on my other Fedora computer.